Tax-Efficient Investing: Why Is It Important?

 How do I maximize tax efficiency?

 Investment accounts can be divided into two main categories, taxable accounts (like a brokerage account) and tax-advantaged accounts (such as an IRA, 401(k), or Roth IRA).
-As a general rule, investments that tend to lose less of their return to taxes are good candidates for taxable accounts.
-Likewise, investments that lose more of their return to taxes may be better suited for tax-advantaged accounts.
+Generally, investments that tend to lose less of their returns to taxes are good candidates for taxable accounts.
+Investments that lose more of their returns to taxes may be better suited for tax-advantaged accounts.
 Here’s where you might consider placing your investments:

 Where tax-smart investors typically place their investments